-COLLEGE OF BUSINESS (COB)
+COLLEGE OF BUSINESS

-College of Business Mission
+College Mission Statement

 Westcliff University's College of Business mission is to deliver a high-quality business education that can improve the lives of students, personally and professionally.
 The College's teaching philosophy is to vitalize business concepts by offering a curriculum in a pragmatic and relevant framework.
 Through the use of innovative teaching methods, students are enabled to enhance their business acumen in an ethical and socially responsible way.